shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 1. Select your PlayStation 2 HDD from the drop-down list.
 2. Click **Connect**.
-3. Click **Transfer Binaries** if required.
+3. Click **Transfer Binaries** if the APA runtime files have not already been installed.
 4. Click **Start Transfer**.

 The program will copy your converted games directly to the selected POPS partition.

-If the APA runtime files have already been installed, the application will indicate that they are already installed.
+If the required files have already been installed, the application will indicate that they are already installed.

 ---